Chemoradiation for rectal cancer

-Chemoradiotherapy is a combination of chemotherapy| and radiotherapy|, and is sometimes known as chemoradiation.
+Chemoradiation is a combination of chemotherapy and radiotherapy.
+It is also sometimes called chemoradiotherapy.

 before surgery to help shrink the cancer and reduce the risk of cancer coming back in or around the rectum

 after surgery to reduce the risk of cancer coming back in or around the rectum

 Chemotherapy drugs make cancer cells more sensitive to radiotherapy.
 The chemotherapy drugs most commonly used are fluorouracil (5FU) and capecitabine.

 Fluorouracil (5FU) may be given into a vein as an injection with folinic acid, or as an infusion (drip).
 It’s usually given shortly before the radiotherapy.
 Your cancer doctor or nurse will tell you which days you’ll have fluorouracil.